In some cases, it is best for our audiences’ understanding to use exceptions to the rules of Chicago and AP styles.

 Alumni Class Years

 When referring to alumni, always include their class year (or years, for alumni with multiple degrees from UT Knoxville).
-The apostrophe should always curl away from the class year, and multiple class years should be separated by commas.
+The apostrophe should curl away from the class year, and multiple class years should be separated by commas.
 Include the class year only for alumni who graduated from the Knoxville campus.

 John Doe (’82)